Shoulder impingement syndrome

 What is it?

-Shoulder impingement syndrome is caused by pinching of the supraspinatus tendon (part of the rotator cuff) and bursa (lubricating sac) between the upper arm bone (humerus) and the acromion, which is part of the scapula (shoulder blade) and forms the roof of the shoulder.
-The bursa functions as a cushion to prevent the acromion and the rotator cuff tendons from grinding against each other.
+Shoulder impingement syndrome is caused by pinching of the supraspinatus tendon (at the top of the rotator cuff) and bursa (lubricating sac) between the upper arm bone (humerus) and the acromion, the bony arch which is part of the scapula (shoulder blade) that forms the roof of the shoulder.
+The bursa functions as a cushion and low friction surface which allows the rotator cuff tendons to slide smoothly under the acromion.

 Symptoms

-Symptoms include pain, weakness and loss of motion around the shoulder joint, and pain at night when sleeping on the affected side.
-Pain can often be brought on by lifting and rotating the arm.
-People sometimes describe a sharp pain brought on by reaching into their back pocket.
+Symptoms include pain at the front and/or outside of the shoulder and upper arm, and pain at night when sleeping on the affected side.
+Pain can often be brought on by lifting or elevating the arm, known as a painful arc.
+People sometimes describe a sharp pain brought on by reaching into their back pocket or above their heads.

 Causes